Light Rail Construction

 Subsurface instrumentation, used to monitor lateral movements and settlements, includes inclinometers, rod extensometers, and magnet extensometers.
 These instruments, with the exception of in-place inclinometers, are read manually.
 VW piezometers and VW MiniLoggers provide automated readings of pore-water pressures.
 These are supplemented by standpipe piezometers read with water level indicators.

 Thanks to the Public Transport Authority of Western Australia and its Corporate Communications Branch for providing the basis of this story and all of the photographs.
-For a complete overview of the project, visit the excellent New MetroRail website.
+For a complete overview of the project, visit the New MetroRail website.